Lordyner/payAPI/README.md

 I started by analyzing the different design and look for things that I didn't know how to handle.
 I feel at ease with everything, except those circle background image and how to handle them responsivly.
 So I decided to keep it for the end.

-I created my next.js project and added the different colors, font-size and fields elements.
+I created my next.js project from a template that I developped and added the different colors, font-size and fields elements.
 Then I started the first page, section by section, mobile to desktop and top to bottom.

 After I did the same for the others pages : pricing, about, contact.
 Next I added the circle background image, struggle with it, ask help in the discord.